AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Experiments

-To further understand our detection idea, we list and visualize the number of conflicts in both hallucinatory and factual samples via Table~\ref{tab:conflicts} and Fig.~\ref{fig:conflicts}.
-From Table~\ref{tab:conflicts}, it can be inferred that when an LLM generates a hallucinatory reference for a claim, it results in more sampled contradictory response pairs compared to when the LLM has a good understanding of the claim.
-Similarly, Fig.~\ref{fig:conflicts} indicates that among $K$ ($K=13$) comparison pairs, the number of conflicts reaches six or more almost only when LLM tends to generate hallucination.
+We examine the number of conflicts in both hallucinatory and factual samples to further understand our detection idea.
+From Tab.~\ref{tab:conflicts}, it can be inferred that when an LLM generates a hallucinatory reference for a claim, it results in more sampled contradictory response pairs compared to when the LLM has a good understanding of the claim.
+Similarly, Fig.~\ref{fig:conflicts} indicates that among 10 comparison pairs, the number of conflicts reaches six or more almost only when LLM tends to generate hallucination.